 Why are workers going on strike?

-Workers were balloted across all three arms of BT Group’s business, with workers at OpenReach, and British Telecoms will all walk out.
+Workers were balloted across all three arms of BT Group’s business, with workers at OpenReach, and British Telecoms voting to walk out.

 Within the OpenReach part of the business, of 28,425 workers who were eligible to vote, 21,272 did so and of them 95.8% voted in favour of strike action, or 20358 people.